mariainesaranguren/landmark_recognition/README.md

 Landmark Recognition
 Maria Ines Aranguren, Luigi Grazioso, & Maggie Thomann

-This project builds a model with a dataset of photos of landmarks and tests its performance in identifying landmarks in new images.
+This project uses deep learning to recognize landmarks in photos.
+Transfer learning is done by using a MobileNet model and retraining the last layer with a dataset of labeled landmark images.